postmanlabs/postman-docs/v6/postman/scripts/test_examples.md

 ## Assertion library examples

-  Folowing is a list of some of the most common assertion tests used in the Postman test scripts.
+  Following is a list of some of the most common assertion tests used in the Postman test scripts.

   Note that this list is not exhaustive.
 For the complete reference, see the documentation at: [ChaiJS expect BDD library](http://chaijs.com/api/bdd/))